The online survey

 Where is the data stored?

 The data will be stored by the Social Research Centre in accordance with strict security procedures.
-Electronic data will be stored on password-protected computers, while paper surveys will be kept in locked cabinets.
-Only authorised researchers can access them.
+Data will be stored on password-protected computers.
+Only authorised researchers can access the data, and only in a form in which you cannot be identified.

 How is my privacy protected?

 Ten to Men adheres to strict privacy laws and ethical frameworks.
-The study is bound by State and Commonwealth privacy laws, and we have set up a range of procedures to protect your privacy and confidentiality.
-Personal information, such as your name, date of birth, address, and Medicare number, is separated from your survey responses and from any health information we obtain from other sources.
+The study is bound by state and Commonwealth privacy laws, and we have a range of procedures to protect your privacy and confidentiality.
+Personal information, such as your name, date of birth, and address is separated from your survey responses and from any health information we obtain from other sources.
 In addition, all researchers using the data must sign a deed of confidentiality.
 These measures ensure that no-one can identify you from your survey answers.

 Why do you need my consent?